ktsiligkiris/ktsiligkiris.github.io/_posts/2024-01-27-my-bridge-project.md

 # The idea

 It's been a while since I wrote anything here, oh well, life happens.
-Anyway, my new pation project is to create, using rust, some small command line tools that would help me in converting bridge distributions file formats, creating a lin file to use in a bridge program created in java, and, who know, possibly replace this java
+Anyway, my new passion project is to create, using rust, some small command line tools that would help me in converting bridge distributions file formats, creating a lin file to use in a bridge program created in java, and, who know, possibly replace this java